3 Parts to a Short & Sweet Bedtime Routine

 Now that you know the 3 elements that makes a bedtime routine effective, we need to talk about one more thing: how long should a bedtime routine be?
 Well, not that long.
 Your bedtime routine can be 20-30 min from beginning to end.
 If your routine is much longer, you can certainly shorten it.
 Decide what you want to keep/include during the routine and then be very consistent with your new routine.
 And get ready to dim the light, wind down and enjoy a short and sweet bedtime routine with your kiddo!

-If you have questions about your baby’s sleep and would like some support to develop some good sleep habits from the start, head over HERE to learn more about how we can work together.
+If you have any questions about your child’s sleep and would like more support, head over HERE to learn more about how we can work together to improve sleep or contact me.

 You can also join my free private Facebook group for sleep support.